cortex-lab/Suite2P/README.md

 ### Registration

-showTargetRegistration --- whether to show an image of the target frame immediately after it is computed.
+* showTargetRegistration --- whether to show an image of the target frame immediately after it is computed.

-PhaseCorrelation --- whether to use phase correlation (the alternative is normal cross-correlation).
+* PhaseCorrelation --- whether to use phase correlation (the alternative is normal cross-correlation).

-SubPixel --- accuracy level of subpixel registration (10 = 0.1 pixel accuracy)
+* SubPixel --- accuracy level of subpixel registration (10 = 0.1 pixel accuracy)

-kriging --- compute shifts using kernel regression with a gaussian kernel of width 1 onto a grid of 1/SubPixel
+* kriging --- compute shifts using kernel regression with a gaussian kernel of width 1 onto a grid of 1/SubPixel

-NimgFirstRegistration --- number of randomly sampled images to do the target computation from
+* NimgFirstRegistration --- number of randomly sampled images to do the target computation from

-NiterPrealign --- number of iterations for the target computation (iterative re-alignment of subset of frames)
+* NiterPrealign --- number of iterations for the target computation (iterative re-alignment of subset of frames)

-smooth_time_space --- convolves raw movie with a Gaussian of specified size in specified dimensions;
+* smooth_time_space --- convolves raw movie with a Gaussian of specified size in specified dimensions;
                       [t]: convolve in time with gauss. of std t, [t s]: convolve in time and space,
                       [t x y]: convolve in time, and in space with an ellipse rather than circle

-### Block Registration (for high zoom/npixels)
+**Block Registration (for high zoom/npixels)**

-nonrigid --- set to 1 for non-rigid registration (or set numBlocks > 1)
+* nonrigid --- set to 1 for non-rigid registration (or set numBlocks > 1)

-numBlocks --- 1x2 array denoting the number of blocks to divide image in y and x (default is [8 1])
+* numBlocks --- 1x2 array denoting the number of blocks to divide image in y and x (default is [8 1])

-blockFrac --- percent of image to use per block (default is 1/(numBlocks-1))
+* blockFrac --- percent of image to use per block (default is 1/(numBlocks-1))

-quadBlocks --- interpolate block shifts to single line shifts (6 blocks -> 512 lines) by fitting a quadratic function (default is 1)
+* quadBlocks --- interpolate block shifts to single line shifts (6 blocks -> 512 lines) by fitting a quadratic function (default is 1)

-smoothBlocks --- if quadBlocks = 0, then smoothBlocks is the standard deviation of the gaussian smoothing kernel
+* smoothBlocks --- if quadBlocks = 0, then smoothBlocks is the standard deviation of the gaussian smoothing kernel

-### Bidirectional scanning issues (frilly cells - default is to correct)
+**Bidirectional scanning issues (frilly cells - default is to correct)**

-dobidi --- compute bidirectional phase offset from images (default 1)
+* dobidi --- compute bidirectional phase offset from images (default 1)

-BiDiPhase --- value of bidirectional phase offset to use for computation (will not compute bidirectional phase offset)
+* BiDiPhase --- value of bidirectional phase offset to use for computation (will not compute bidirectional phase offset)

-### Recordings with red channel
+**Recordings with red channel**

-AlignToRedChannel --- perform registration to red channel (non-functional channel) rather than green channel
-*** this assumes that you have a red channel for all recordings in db.expts ***
+* AlignToRedChannel --- perform registration to red channel (non-functional channel) rather than green channel **(this assumes that you have a red channel for all recordings in db.expts)**

-redMeanImg --- compute mean image of red channel from experiments with red and green channel (if db.expred is not empty)
-*** you do not need to have a red channel for all db.expts, computes only from db.expred ***
+* redMeanImg --- compute mean image of red channel from experiments with red and green channel (you do not need to have a red channel for all db.expts, computes only from db.expred -- so make sure this isn't empty!!)

-REDbinary --- compute a binary file of the red channel (like the green channel binary)
+* REDbinary --- compute a binary file of the red channel (like the green channel binary) from db.expred

 output ops.mimgRED will contain mean image (if AlignToRedChannel, redMeanImg or REDbinary = 1)

-### Identifying red cells

-use function `identify_redcells_sourcery(db, ops0)` to identify cells with red

-Outputs are

-redratio = red pixels inside / red pixels outside

-redcell = redratio > mean(redratio) + redthres*std(redratio)

-notred = redratio < mean(redratio) + redmax*std(redratio)

-Options are

-redthres  --- higher thres means fewer red cells (default 1.35)

-redmax --- the higher the max the more NON-red cells (default 1)

 ### Cell detection

-sig --- spatial smoothing constant: smooths out the SVDs spatially.
+* sig --- spatial smoothing constant: smooths out the SVDs spatially.
 Indirectly forces ROIs to be more round.

-nSVDforROI --- how many SVD components to keep for clustering.
+* nSVDforROI --- how many SVD components to keep for clustering.
 Usually ~ the number of expected cells.

-ShowCellMap --- whether to show the clustering results as an image every 10 iterations of the clustering
+* ShowCellMap --- whether to show the clustering results as an image every 10 iterations of the clustering

-getROIs --- whether to run the ROI detection algorithm after registration
+* getROIs --- whether to run the ROI detection algorithm after registration

 ### SVD decomposition

-NavgFramesSVD --- for SVD, data has to be temporally binned.
+* NavgFramesSVD --- for SVD, data has to be temporally binned.
 This number specifies the final number of points to be obtained after binning.
 In other words, datasets with many timepoints are binned in higher windows while small datasets are binned less.

-getSVDcomps --- whether to obtain and save to disk SVD components of the registered movies.
+* getSVDcomps --- whether to obtain and save to disk SVD components of the registered movies.
 Useful for pixel-level analysis and for checking the quality of the registration (residual motion will show up as SVD components).
 This is a separate SVD decomposition from that done for cell clustering (does not remove a running baseline of each pixel).

-nSVD --- how many SVD components to keep.
+* nSVD --- how many SVD components to keep.

 ### Signal extraction

-signalExtraction --- how should the fluorescence be extracted?
+* signalExtraction --- how should the fluorescence be extracted?
 The 'raw' option restricts cells to be non-overlapping, 'regression' option allows cell overlaps.
 The neuropil model is a set of spatial basis functions that tile the FOV.
 The 'surround' option means that the cell's activity is the weighted sum of the detected pixels (weighted by lambda).
 The neuropil is computed as the sum of activity of surrounding pixels (excluding other cells in the computation).

 ### Neuropil options

-ops.ratioNeuropil --- used for both spatial basis functions and surround neuropil - the spatial extent of the neuropil as a factor times the radius of the cells (ops.ratioNeuropil * cell radius = neuropil radius)
+* ratioNeuropil --- used for both spatial basis functions and surround neuropil - the spatial extent of the neuropil as a factor times the radius of the cells (ops.ratioNeuropil * cell radius = neuropil radius)

 if using surround neuropil

-ops.innerNeuropil --- padding in pixels around cell to exclude from neuropil
+* innerNeuropil --- padding in pixels around cell to exclude from neuropil

-ops.outerNeuropil --- radius of neuropil surround (set to Inf to use ops.ratioNeuropil)
+* outerNeuropil --- radius of neuropil surround (set to Inf to use ops.ratioNeuropil)

-ops.minNeuropilPixels --- minimum number of pixels necessary in neuropil surround
+* minNeuropilPixels --- minimum number of pixels necessary in neuropil surround

 ### Spike deconvolution

-imageRate --- imaging rate per plane.
+* imageRate --- imaging rate per plane.

-sensorTau --- decay timescale.
+* sensorTau --- decay timescale.

-maxNeurop --- neuropil contamination coef has to be less than this (sometimes good to impose a ceiling at 1, i.e. for interneurons)
+* maxNeurop --- neuropil contamination coef has to be less than this (sometimes good to impose a ceiling at 1, i.e. for interneurons)

-deconvType --- which type of deconvolution to use (either 'L0' or 'OASIS')
+* deconvType --- which type of deconvolution to use (either 'L0' or 'OASIS')

+### Identifying red cells

+use function `identify_redcells_sourcery(db, ops0)` to identify cells with red

+Outputs are appended to stat in F.mat file
+* redratio = red pixels inside / red pixels outside
+* redcell = redratio > mean(redratio) + redthres x std(redratio)
+* notred = redratio < mean(redratio) + redmax x std(redratio)

+Options are
+* redthres  --- higher thres means fewer red cells (default 1.35)
+* redmax --- the higher the max the more NON-red cells (default 1)

 ### Measures used by classifier

 The Suite2p classifier uses a number of features of each ROI to assign cell labels to ROIs.
 The classifier uses a naive Bayes approach for each feature, and models the distribution of each feature with a non-parametric, adaptively binned empirical distribution.
 The classifier is initialized with some standard distributions for these features, but is updated continuously with new data samples as the user refines the output manually in the GUI.

 The features used are the following (can see values for each ROI by selecting it in the GUI).

-std --- standard deviation of the cell trace, normalized to the size of the neuropil trace
+* std --- standard deviation of the cell trace, normalized to the size of the neuropil trace
-skew --- skewness of the neuropil-subtracted cell trace
+* skew --- skewness of the neuropil-subtracted cell trace
-cmpct --- mean distance of pixels from ROI center, normalized to the same measuree for a perfect disk
+* pct --- mean distance of pixels from ROI center, normalized to the same measuree for a perfect disk
-footprint --- spatial extent of correlation between ROI trace and nearby pixels
+* footprint --- spatial extent of correlation between ROI trace and nearby pixels
-mimgProjAbs --- whether this ROI shape is correlated to the shape on the mean image
+* mimgProjAbs --- whether this ROI shape is correlated to the shape on the mean image
-aspect_ratio --- of an ellipse fit to the ROI
+* aspect_ratio --- of an ellipse fit to the ROI